 So what can you do if you work for a small business that doesn’t offer health benefits?
 You’ll essentially need to create your own “benefits package.”
 The good news is that you’ll be able to customize it to fit your family’s needs and budget.

 We have an overview of how to choose the best health plan for your circumstances.
 And here’s a summary of some important points to keep in mind as you shop for your own health coverage:

 - Silver plans can further reduce your insurance costs.
-Pay particular attention to Silver plans if your household’s income isn’t more than 250% of the poverty level (that’s $65,500 for a family of four).
+Pay particular attention to Silver plans if your household’s income isn’t more than 250% of the poverty level (that’s $69,375 for a family of four enrolling in coverage for 2023).
 Income-based cost-sharing reductions will make your coverage more robust, but they’re only available if you choose a Silver plan.
-Cost-sharing reductions are particularly strong at incomes up to 200% FPL – and Silver plans are now available free at incomes up to 150% FPL and at much lower cost than previously at incomes above that level.
+Cost-sharing reductions are particularly strong at incomes up to 200% FPL – and Silver plans are now available free at incomes up to 150% FPL and at a much lower cost than previously at incomes above that level.

-- You can use a health savings account.
+- Do you want to use a health savings account?
 If you’re interested in contributing to a health savings account, you’ll need to purchase an HSA-qualified high-deductible health plan.

 - Consider your provider network when you compare plans.
 If it’s important to you to have specific doctors in the plan’s network, or specific medications covered by the plan, pay close attention to the provider network and the formulary (covered drug list) of any plan you’re considering.
 These vary considerably from one plan to another.
-The federal health insurance marketplace, HealthCare.gov, and most of the 15 state-based marketplaces allow you to check which plans specific doctors and hospitals accept.
+The federal health insurance marketplace, HealthCare.gov, and the 18 state-based marketplaces have tools that will allow you to sort the available plans based on provider networks and covered drug lists.